-- Orphanet data is available via two mobile apps: - Orphanet: an app in 6 languages (English, French, Spanish, German, Italian, Portuguese) allowing users to access the list of rare diseases, textual information concerning the disease and associated services, as well as Emergency Guidelines.
-The app is available via for iOS and Android. - Orpha Guides: an app in French giving access to information on French national support mechanisms for patients and their families, as well as information concerning the functional consequences rare diseases.
-The app is available for iOS and Android. - The Orphadata platform (www.orphadata.org) provides high-quality datasets related to rare diseases and orphan drugs, in a reusable and computable format. - Freely available datasets: Orphanet Rare Disease Ontology, Orphanet nomenclature and cross-references with other terminologies, classifications, disorders with associated genes, phenotypes associated with rare disorders, linearisation of rare disorders; - Datasets available via Data Transfer Agreement/Licence: Textual information, catalogues of patient organisations, expert centres, clinical laboratories and diagnostic tests, orphan drugs, research activities, and epidemiological data. - The Orphanet Rare Disease Ontology (ORDO), a structured vocabulary for rare diseases derived from the Orphanet database, capturing relationships between diseases, genes and other relevant features.
+- Orphanet data is available via a mobile apps: - Orpha Guides: an app in French giving access to information on French national support mechanisms for patients and their families, as well as information concerning the functional consequences rare diseases.
+The app is available for iOS and Android.
+This app will be replaced by a new, more comprehensive, Orpha Guides app in 2021. - The Orphadata platform (www.orphadata.org) provides high-quality datasets related to rare diseases and orphan drugs, in a reusable and computable format. - Freely available datasets: Orphanet Rare Disease Ontology, Orphanet nomenclature and cross-references with other terminologies, classifications, disorders with associated genes, phenotypes associated with rare disorders, linearisation of rare disorders, epidemiological data; - Datasets available via Data Transfer Agreement/Licence: Textual information, catalogues of patient organisations, expert centres, clinical laboratories and diagnostic tests, orphan drugs, research activities. - The Orphanet Rare Disease Ontology (ORDO), a structured vocabulary for rare diseases derived from the Orphanet database, capturing relationships between diseases, genes and other relevant features.
 ORDO provides integrated, re-usable data for computational analysis. - HOOM, the HPO-Orphanet Ontological Module.
 Orphanet provides phenotypic annotations of the rare diseases in the Orphanet nomenclature using the Human Phenotype Ontology (HPO).
 HOOM is a module that qualifies the annotation between a clinical entity and phenotypic abnormalities according to a frequency and by integrating the notion of diagnostic criterion.
 In ORDO a clinical entity is either a group of rare disorders, a rare disorder or a subtype of disorder.
 The phenomes branch of ORDO has been refactored as a logical import of HPO, and the HPO-ORDO phenotype disease-annotations have been provided in a series of triples in OBAN format in which associations, frequency and provenance are modeled.
 HOOM is provided as an OWL (Ontologies Web Languages) file, using OBAN, the Orphanet Rare Disease Ontology (ORDO), and HPO ontological models.
 HOOM provides extra possibilities for researchers, pharmaceutical companies and others wishing to co-analyse rare and common disease phenotype associations, or re-use the integrated ontologies in genomic variants repositories or match-making tools. - The Orphanet Report Series (ORS) are thematic studies and reports on overarching subject, derived from data in the Orphanet database, published as PDF documents.

 1.3.
-Highlights of 2018
+Highlights of 2019